lpsouza/cloudflared/README.md

 # Cloudflared

+**IMPORTANT**: Starting from version 2201.8.x of [the official](https://hub.docker.com/r/cloudflare/cloudflared/) Cloudflared docker distribution, multiple processor architecture is supported.
+As a result, this repository is now archived.

 Image docker for expose local services to the internet using Cloudflare like a reverse proxy.

 DISCLAIMER: Why do you need use this image if you can use [the official one](https://hub.docker.com/r/cloudflare/cloudflared/)?
 Well, the official image is not thinked to multiple processor architecture.
 So, this image is designed to work with amd64 and arm64 architectures.